alphagov/government-service-design-manual/service-manual/the-team/recruitment/salary-advice.md

 | &nbsp; | Front-end developer | £40,000 - £50,000 |
 | &nbsp; | Web operations | £50,000 - £60,000 |

-All the recommended ranges are within the boundaries set for the civil service paybands.
 These figures are intended as a guide, and departments should recognise that they may need to offer more than the top of these bands for highly experienced candidates.

 *[SCS]: Senior Civil Service